dqops/dqo/docs/data-sources/csv.md

 CSV file format properties are detected automatically based on a sample of the file data.
 The default sample size is 20480 rows.

+// todo: describe that user has to click on the pannel to see propeties
-The following properties can be configured for a very specific CSV format.
+// todo: copy the above description to json and parquet The following properties can be configured for a very specific CSV format.

 | Additional CSV format options | Property name in YAML configuration file | Description                                                                                                                                                                                   |